cprima/cprimanet/tec/phy/UiPath/REFramework.md

 abstract: ""
 ---

-* TOC
-{:toc}

 ## Objectives

-- (recall how to) implement configuration for dev ( / test ) / prod environments

-- investigate the control flow and logic structure

-- analyze the handling of Business Rule Expections

-- plan for fault tolerance

-- locate the enhanced logging

-- set up test wrapper

-- diagram the implemented state machine in comaprison to textbook examples

-- critique omissions in the template

-## Prerequisites

-arguments, parameters and variables

-## Perspective

-As an architect or a developer, how can we design or implement with the REFramework characteristics:
+As an architect or a developer, how can we design or implement with the REFramework basic software quality characteristics like:

 - Portability
-  - adaptable config file
+  - _implement_ an adaptable config file for dev/(test/)prod environments
+- Reliability
+  - fault tolerance with retries of "System Exceptions a.k.a.
+Application Exceptions".
+This needs to be _planned_ and _contrasted_ against Business Rule Expections. _Diagramming_ the implemented state machine in comparison to textbook examples gives a high-level insight.
 - Functionality of
-  - correct handling of business rule violations
+  - solid handling of business rule violations.
+To achieve this the handling of Business Rule Expections needs to be _analyzed_.
-- Reliability
-  - fault tolerance with retries of "System Exceptions"
 - Interoperability with
-  - emails, databases, spreadsheets and UiPath Orchestrator Queues
+  - emails, databases, spreadsheets and UiPath Orchestrator Queues.
+To achieve this the control flow and logic structure needs to be _investigated_.
 - Maintainability
-  - analysis of logfiles
+  - prepare insightful analysis of logfiles.
+Existing logging enhancements need to be _located_.
-  - test wrapper
+  - set up test wrapper

+Finally to critique omissions in the template gives the confidence to handle the REFramework like a Pro!

+## Prerequisites

+Understanding of arguments, parameters and variables in UiPath Studio.

-## Overview
+## Contents

-…
-GitHub repo out-of-date and unmaintained, but referenced in the documentation.
+- TOC
+{:toc}

-## Features
+## Adaptable config file

+{% include_relative assets/texts/AdaptableConfigFile.md headingmodifier="#" %}

+## Walkthrough Statemachine and retries

+{% include_relative assets/texts/walkthrough-statemachine.md headingmodifier="#" %}

 Error Handling: To retry or not to retry